GATERAGE/.github/profile/README.md

-# RAGE Development at Advanced RAG Hackathon
+# RAGE is developing a Retrieval Augmented Generation Engine
+# GATE General Automation Technology Environment
 Welcome to the GitHub repository for the RAGE development component of the Advanced RAG Hackathon, hosted by [LabLab.ai](https://lablab.ai/event/advanced-rag-hackathon).
 This hackathon focuses on the innovative integration and enhancement of Retrieval-Augmented Generation (RAG) systems.
 Participants will work on expanding the capabilities of RAGE (Retrieval Augmented Generative Engine), exploring new frontiers in AI and machine learning.

 ## About RAGE